Escapingbug/ancypwn/README.md

 2. open -a XQuartz and set it like this:
    ![](https://blog-1252049492.cos.ap-hongkong.myqcloud.com/img/Xquartz.png)
 3. Now everything should be done.

+### Common Problems

-4. If you have encountered warning messages like "ancypwn cannot automatically set DISPLAY", then you should do following steps
+#### "ancypwn cannot automatically set DISPLAY"

-5. First, use `ip addr show` or `ifconfig` to see what's your ip address of your using network card
+1. First, use `ip addr show` or `ifconfig` to see what's your ip address of your using network card
-6. Next, set `ANCYPWN_DISPLAY` environment variable to "[ip]:0", after these, it should be fine.
+2. Next, set `ANCYPWN_DISPLAY` environment variable to "[ip]:0", after these, it should be fine.
 You can use ancypwn and see if `lxterminal` is working.

+#### "no protocol specified", lxterminal will not run

+1. run "xhost +" in your xquartz terminal(bash)

+#### "cannot open display IP:0"

+1. check that your xquartz is running, we recommand you set it to be opened on login

 # Usage